 Color contrast, Web accessibility, and WCAG criteria

-The process of testing your application design, prototyping, analyzing, and refining a product is called iterative design.
+The process of testing your application design, prototyping, analyzing, and refining a product has a name of iterative design.
 This design cycle is inevitable to produce a refined application with seamless design and all the features of every key user group taken into account.
 So, we try to create clickable prototypes that we test on real users before they go into production.